 It inspired this unflattering comment by conservative radio host Rush Limbaugh.

-So the question is this will this country want to actually watch a woman get older before their eyes on a daily basis.
+So the question is this: Will this country want to actually watch a woman get older before their eyes on a daily basis?

 But the photographer who took the picture says Mrs. Clinton looks radiant in other shots taken just moments later.

-And then this this morning on the uh Fox News channel, Fox and Friends.
+And then this this morning on the Fox News channel, Fox and Friends, they're discussing all this.

 Matt Drudge on the Drudge Report put this picture right here of Hillary Clinton.